firefox-devtools/debugger/docs/local-development.md

 node_modules/jest/bin/jest.js -o
 ```

-This will run all the tests that have not been commited.
+This will run all the tests that have not been committed.
 Basically all the files that are returned by the `git status` command.

 If the snapshot changes then update it with: